U.S. to allow expanded electronic device use on flights

 "ALWAYS-ON" CONNECTIVITY ON THE HORIZON

-A big winner from the change could be Gogo Inc, whose shares closed 4.5 percent higher.
-The company supplies Internet service to about 80 percent of U.S. aircraft.
+A big winner from the change could be Gogo Inc (GOGO.O), whose shares rose 6.4 percent after the FAA announcement.
+The company supplies Internet service to about 80 percent of the U.S. aircraft fleet, and on Monday announced a deal to provide Internet to 70 Japan Airlines Inc planes.

-The FAA's move is "another favorable tailwind," Gogo Chief Executive Michael Small told Reuters.

 The FAA's decision is likely to move more passengers toward "always-on" connectivity, said Jonathan Schildkraut, an analyst at Evercore Partners in New York.